Starting collecting your Butlin's Skegness Memorabilia with eBay, have a look at these items below

 The Butlin's experience had come with breakfast, lunch, and dinner, giving Isaac Brooks and his team a large task to do.
 With his son working hard in entertaining the campers, Isaac was hard working behind the scenes to feed the campers on time and with quality food.
 It's a team that was perfectly matched to help deliver the Butlin's magic to all.

-Bunny Brooks continued his career in Butlin's Skegness as he climbed the ranks to become a stage manager.
-With Butlin's Skegness in good hands, Billy Butlin would leave the camp to help the Warner's with their new project.
-Working alongside the Warner's, he would help develop and open Dovercourt Bay with much pride.
-With the new Warner's camp now open to all, Billy Butlin would travel to Clacton to start the next stage in the Butlin's timeline.
+Bunny Brooks continued his career at Butlin's Skegness, working his way up to stage manager.
+With Butlin's Skegness in good hands, Billy Butlin would leave to help the Warner's with their new venture.
+Working alongside the Warner's, he would help develop and open Dovercourt Bay with great pride.
+With the new Warner's camp now open to all, Billy Butlin would travel to Clacton to begin the next stage in the Butlin's timeline.

-Billy Butlin would purchase an estate in the west of Clacton and sought permission from the local council to start building his second camp.
-The plans were objected to as the idea was seen by many as bringing the value of their properties down and taking trade away from others.
-However, Billy also had those who supported the idea and knew it was a case of convincing the other half.
-As Billy Butlin was a problem solver, he would invite the councillors to his camp in Skegness to see the advantages that the camps bring to local areas.
+Billy Butlin would buy land to the west of Clacton and apply to the local council for permission to build his second camp.
+The plans were opposed by many who felt the idea would reduce the value of their properties and take away trade from others.
+However, Billy had those who supported the idea and knew it was a case of convincing the other half.
+Being a problem solver, Billy Butlin invited the councillors to his camp in Skegness to see the benefits the camps brought to the local area.

-Mr Brooks and his father would have been one of the members of staff that had helped with this extremely important part of the Butlin timeline.
-The Clacton councillors had arrived to see the benefits of employment to the local area as Billy Butlin would explain how the camp uses local produce for the camp, local traders to service the camp, and the increase in tourism affects Skegness town.
-With the help of all the staff including Mr Brooks, the plan was a complete success as approval was granted.
-This is an extremely important moment in the timeline of Butlins.
+Mr Brooks and his father would have been among the staff who had helped with this very important part of the Butlin timeline.
+Clacton Councillors had come to see the benefits of employment to the local area as Billy Butlin explained how the camp would use local produce for the camp, local traders to service the camp and the increase in tourism to the town of Skegness.
+With the help of all the staff, including Mr Brooks, the plan was a complete success as permission was granted.
+This is an extremely important moment in Butlins' history.

-Continuing to entertain the campers in Butlin's Skegness, Mr Brooks would be invited to the new Butlin's Clacton camp.
-Bunny made his way to the camp to see it all new as he looked around at the birth of the second eldest camp.
-Helping where he could, the day would arrive when Mr Brooks would witness, for the second time, the opening of another Butlin's camp.
-In 1938, he would be one of many staff members to see the gates open to welcome the new campers and some from Skegness coming into Butlin's Clacton.
+To continue to entertain campers at Butlin's Skegness, Mr Brooks would be invited to the new Butlin's Clacton camp.
+Bunny made his way to the camp to see it all new as he looked around at the birth of the second oldest camp.
+Helping where he could, the day would come when Mr Brooks would witness the opening of another Butlin's camp for the second time.
+In 1938 he would be one of many staff members to see the gates open to welcome the new campers and some from Skegness to Butlin's Clacton.

-Working to entertain the guest, Bunny Brooks would continue to help towards the Butlin's magic and represent the name extremely well.
-Mr Brooks continued to work in Butlin's Clacton until it closed down to help and support World War Two.
-When the war had come to an end, Mr Brooks would join the entertainment staff in a holiday camp at Prestatyn North Wales.
+Working to entertain guests, Bunny Brooks would continue to add to the magic of Butlin's and represent the name extremely well.
+Mr Brooks continued to work at Butlin's Clacton until it closed to help and support the Second World War.
+When the war ended, Mr Brooks joined the entertainment staff at a holiday camp in Prestatyn, North Wales.

-In 1962 he and his wife Alice bought a guest house in Blackpool however when opportunities for entertaining guests in a camp had arisen, he would venture out.
-In the 1970s, Mr Brooks was offered a chance to run a holiday camp in Somerset in St. Audrie's Bay.
-Taking up the offer, he would organise the entertainment and take guests to rambles and Quantock Hills, teach swimming and continue to entertain on the stage including competitions.
-Mr Brooks would return back home in the winter and then back to what he loves to do in the summer.
+In 1962 he and his wife Alice bought a guesthouse in Blackpool, but when the opportunity arose to entertain at a camp, he took the plunge.
+In the 1970s, Mr Brooks was offered the opportunity to run a holiday camp in Somerset at St Audrie's Bay.
+He took up the offer and organised the entertainment, taking guests on walks and to the Quantock Hills, teaching swimming and continuing the entertainment on stage, including competitions.
+Mr Brooks would return home for the winter and then return to what he loved in the summer.

-During the out-of-season holiday, Mr and Mrs Brooks would love to take their breaks at the Butlins hotels in Brighton.
+During the off season, Mr and Mrs Brooks would love to take their breaks at Butlins Hotels in Brighton.

 Mr and Mrs Brook's wedding day was at St Marys RC Church in Alnwick Northumberland